DevlessTeam/docs/api-engine.md

 For instance in the case of the authentication service we created above , we might want to throw in a simple dashboard to display how many users we have and how many of them are active.

-**NB: This project is still in its infancy and the doc is likely to be updated frequently**